-- (a) Duty to confer on opposed motion.
-If opposition to a motion is filed, the parties must confer before the hearing to determine whether the issue can be resolved. - (b) Duty to report settlement or withdrawal of motion.
-If the parties settle a motion, or the movant withdraws a motion, the movant must immediately notify chambers and file Local Form Status Change Form. - (c) Telephonic appearance.
-Each judge's policy regarding appearance by telephone is available on the court's website. - (d) Oral argument.
-All motions will be decided on the papers unless opposition is filed.
-The court will permit oral argument from only the movant or a party that has filed opposition to a motion. - (e) Oral testimony.
+(a) Duty to confer on opposed motion.
+If opposition to a motion is filed, the parties must confer before the hearing to determine whether the issue can be resolved.

+(b) Duty to report settlement or withdrawal of motion.
+If the parties settle a motion, or the movant withdraws a motion, the movant must immediately notify chambers and file Local Form Status Change Form.

+(c) Telephonic appearance.
+Each judge's policy regarding appearance by telephone is available on the court's website.

+(d) Oral argument.

+(1) Uncontested motions.
+All motions will be decided without oral argument unless opposition is filed.

+(2) Contested motions.
+The court will permit oral argument from only the movant or a party that has filed opposition to a motion.
+The court retains discretion to decide contested motions without oral argument.

+(e) Oral testimony.
 A party may not, without prior court authorization, present oral testimony at a hearing on a motion, except for a motion under § 363(b), (c), (f), or § 364 of the Code.

+Subdivision (d) has been amended to emphasize that, for contested motions, the court may not require oral argument.